 - 9.4.25 It is important that a new access or intensified use of an existing access onto a protected route does not compromise their function of facilitating safe movement of traffic or does not significantly add to congestion. - 9.4.26 There is a long established policy of restricting access onto protected routes.
-These routes comprise: - Primary routes; - Routes between the principal town in each district and/or cross border; - Routes to ports and airports; and - Selected routes with high traffic flows. - 9.4.27 Figure 9.3 contains an up to date map identifying existing roads throughout Northern Ireland established as protected routes.
-Any future alterations will be brought forward and published by the DfI. - 9.4.28 It is important that a new access or intensified use of an existing access onto a protected route does not compromise their function of facilitating the free and safe movement of road users or does not significantly add to congestion. - 9.4.29 Access arrangements must be in accordance with the Dfl's published guidance.
+These routes comprise: - Primary routes; - Routes between the principal town in each district and/or cross border; - Routes to ports and airports; and - Selected routes with high traffic flows. - 9.4.27 Figure 9.3 contains an up to date map identifying existing roads throughout Belfast established as protected routes.
+Any future alterations will be brought forward and published by the Dfl. - 9.4.28 It is important that a new access or intensified use of an existing access onto a protected route does not compromise their function of facilitating the free and safe movement of road users or does not significantly add to congestion. - 9.4.29 Access arrangements must be in accordance with the most up to date published guidance from the Department.